happycollision/jekyll.happycollision.com/src/pages/2023/01/05/app-variants.md

   </body>
 </html>
 ```

-The comments in the code should mostly speak for themselves.

 You'll note that we decided to inform the user of the missing variant in case it
 is unavailable, instead of just reloading on their behalf.
 Depending on the